-(nice = 34.) (priority in r0) sys nice
+(nice = 34.) (priority in r0) sys nice nice(priority)

-nice(priority)

-The scheduling priority of the process is changed to the argument.
-Positive priorities get less service than normal; 0 is default.
-Only the super-user may specify a negative priority.
-The valid range of priority is 20 to -220.
+The currently executing process is set into the priority specified by priority.
+If priority is positive, the priority of the process is below default; if negative the process must be the super-user and its priority is raised.
+The valid range of priority is 20 and -220.
 The value of 16 is recommended to users who wish to execute long-running programs without flak from the administration.